GitHubDragonFly/Python_libplctag_GUI/README.md

 - Install python on your device (this was tested with v3.9 but might work with older versions).
 - Create the required folder structure inside a folder of your choice, download plctag_gui.py file and add it to that folder.
-- One way to run it would be from the command prompt in Windows, by navigating to your folder and running the file with "python plctag_gui.py"
+- One way to run it would be from the command prompt in Windows, by navigating to your folder and running the file with "python plctag_gui.py" command.

 # Licensing
 This is MIT licensed.